 - Switch to smaller hummingbird feeders without perches so larger birds cannot balance comfortably and they will move on to other food sources.

-Every backyard birder loves to attract hummingbirds, and it can be a surprise when a bird or other wildlife that is certainly not a hummingbird visits a nectar feeder.
+Every birder loves to attract hummingbirds, and it can be a surprise when a bird or other wildlife that is certainly not a hummingbird visits a nectar feeder.
 While these unexpected visitors can be exciting, they can also cause different problems, but fortunately, knowledgeable birders don't have to choose between hummingbirds and other nectar-lovers.
-With a carefully prepared backyard, all types of birds that enjoy nectar can be welcome to visit, and birders will enjoy the avian diversity.
+With a carefully prepared yard, all types of birds that enjoy nectar can be welcome to visit, and birders will enjoy the avian diversity.